-When Tudor launched their first blue dial Submariner in 1969, they started a trend that was taken up by not only the French Navy Divers (Marine Nationale) but also the less frequent amateur divers who were seduced by the so-called "Tudor Blue" colour.
-Celebrating the same colour, the Swiss watch manufacturer launches a line extension of their coveted Black Bay Fifty-Eight.
+When Tudor launched their first blue dial Submariner in 1969, they started a trend.
+This trend was taken up by not only the French Navy Divers (Marine Nationale), but also the less frequent amateur divers who were seduced by the so-called “Tudor Blue” colour.
+Celebrating the same colour, the Swiss watch manufacturer launches a line extension of their coveted Tudor Black Bay Fifty-Eight.

-The Tudor Black Bay Fifty-Eight was presented in Basel World in 2018 and was an instant hit.
-The 39 millimeter case with the new inhouse movement, COSC-certified calibre MT5402 with a "weekend proof" power reserve of 70 hours and an anti-magnetic silicon hair-spring, offers a lesser height compared to the more chunky 41 millimeter Black Bay.
+Tudor presented the Black Bay Fifty-Eigh in Basel World in 2018 and was an instant hit.
+The 39 millimeter case is featured with the new in house movement, COSC-certified calibre MT5402.
+It has a “weekend proof” power reserve of 70 hours and an anti-magnetic silicon hair-spring.
+This watch offers a lesser height compared to the more chunky 41 millimeter Black Bay.
 And hence a better fit on smaller wrists ? or fans and collectors of early Tudor Submariners.

-Named after a "Big Crown" Tudor Submariner from 1958, which is a darling amongst Tudor collectors today, the Black Bay is a modern take on the vintage ref.
+Named after a “Big Crown” Tudor Submariner from 1958, which is a darling amongst Tudor collectors today, the Black Bay is a modern take on the vintage ref.
 7924.
-The Black Bay Fifty-Eight is offered in a new and very attractive modern interpretation of the original "Big Crown" in steel with a combined polished and satin finish.
+Tudor offers their Tudor Black Bay Fifty-Eight in a new and very attractive modern interpretation of the original “Big Crown” in steel with a combined polished and satin finish.

 As a line extension to the popular Fifty-Eight, Tudor now offers the Navy Blue.
-This new model comes with a very nice blue dial and bezel insert as well as the very distinct "Snowflake" hands, which is a recognised detail from the Tudor Submariners of the late 1960s and 1970s.
+This new model comes with a very nice blue dial and bezel insert as well.
+Of course with the very distinct “Snowflake” hands.
+These hands are a recognised detail from the Tudor Submariners of the late 1960s and 1970s.

-Even if the COSC precision of the calibre MT5402 inside the Fifty-EIght Navy Blue is impressive with a daily running rate of a watch movement of between -4 and +6 seconds, Tudor actually applies a tolerance of between -2 and +4 seconds? variation in its daily rate on the watch fully assembled.
+Even if the COSC precision of the calibre MT5402 inside the Tudor Fifty-Eight Navy Blue is impressive.
+With a daily running rate of a watch movement of between -4 and +6 seconds, Tudor actually applies a tolerance of between -2 and +4 seconds? variation in its daily rate on the watch fully assembled.